20% off €30 or 25% off €45

 • sharing sex toys

-There shouldn’t be any shame associated with HPV – as such a contagious disease, around 8 out of 10 people will be infected with HPV at some point in their lives.4 Your body may be able to fight off the infection with time, however HPV usually causes no symptoms and the only way to know is to keep attending cervical screenings.
+There shouldn’t be any shame associated with HPV.
+It's a contagious disease that around eight out of 10 people will be infected with at some point in their lives.4 Your body may be able to fight off the infection with time, however, HPV usually causes no symptoms and the only way to know is to keep attending cervical screenings.

 I’ve never had sex, should I still have a smear test?